The Static Lengthscale Characterizing the Glass Transition at Lower Temperatures

 where $\C F\equiv \C G^{-1}$.
 Since the function $\C G$ is monotonically increasing, its inverse is well defined.
 The typical scale $\xi(T)$ is calculated by demanding that all the data obtained for different system sizes and temperatures should collapse into a master curve just by appropriately choosing the $\xi(T)$.

-The raw results for the present method before rescaling are shown in the left panel of Fig.~\ref{fig3}.
-The same results after rescaling by $\xi(T)$ are shown in the right panel of the same figure, and the resulting typical scale as a function of $T$ is shown in in the inset.
-We see that the addition of the three points at the lowest temperatures results in an increase in the typical scale $\xi(T)$ by a substantially larger factor than that reached by direct molecular dynamics simulations \cite{12KP}.
+The raw results for the present method, before rescaling, are shown in the upper panel of Fig.~\ref{scaling}.
+The same results after rescaling by $\xi(T)$ are shown in the lower panel of the same figure, and the resulting typical scale as a function of $T$ is shown in in the inset.
+It is evident that the addition of the three (lowest temperature) points to the typical scale $\xi(T)$, results in an increase of $\xi(T)$ by a substantially larger factor than that reached by direct molecular dynamics simulations~\cite{12KP}.